-This brings me to today’s topic, the cuticles.
+This brings me to today’s topic: the cuticles.
 We all need to care for these precious cuticles, but sometimes a hand cream isn’t enough.
-If you have ever had a manicure, or a pedicure, you know that the cuticles have their own special oil or jelly.
-Keeping the skin soft enough to
+If you have ever had a manicure or a pedicure, you know that the cuticles have their own special oil or jelly.
+Keeping the skin soft enough to avoid ripping is important – otherwise you might get an itchy trigger finger. 🙂

 What is the difference between a cuticle oil and a cuticle jelly?